Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

         return vegetable
 ```

-This is enough to appease mypy and PyRight...
+This is enough to appease mypy and Pyright...

 🛑 ...but wait!